When is a finger stick calibration helpful?

 To calibrate your sensor, follow these steps:

-- When your glucose is stable, take a comparison reading
+- When your glucose is stable, thoroughly wash and dry your hands and then take a comparison reading

-- In Signos, go to Settings > CGM > Calibrate Sensor > enter the value
+- Within 5 minutes, in Signos go to: Settings > CGM > Calibrate Sensor > enter the value > Save

 - Your readings will begin to adjust to the new calibration over the next several hours